-Many ecommerce businesses now offer free returns on their products and, in fact, this has been shown to increase revenue for many brands.
-Some brands such as Amazon and Asos have found that customers are more likely to place an order with them if they offer free returns.
+Many ecommerce businesses now offer free returns on their products, and this has been shown to increase revenue for many brands.
+Some brands, such as Amazon and Asos, have found that customers are more likely to place an order with them if they offer free returns.

 Some brands even offer prepaid shipping labels so the customer can return the product straight away if they don’t like it.
 This helps to create a fantastic customer experience, but it can be costly.